The Post Financing Assessment (PFA)

 Timing

-The IMF Executive Board decides on a PFA at the time of the last lending program review if the country’s outstanding credit is expected to exceed any of the specified thresholds and no follow-up program engagement is envisaged.
-However, the Board can decide on a PFA for a country at any time during the lending program or after the program expires, typically presented to the Board for lapse of time approval.
+The IMF Executive Board decides on a PFA at the time of the final program review if the country’s outstanding credit is expected to exceed any of the specified thresholds and no follow-up program engagement is envisaged.
+However, the Board can decide on a PFA for a country on a standalone basis.

 Duration

-In effect until the country’s outstanding credit to the IMF falls below the applicable thresholds.
+In effect until the country’s outstanding credit to the IMF falls below the applicable thresholds, a new arrangement, a PCI or an SMP is approved, or the Board accepts a proposal from IMF management for early termination.

 The IMF’s Executive Board can agree to discontinue a PFA―even before outstanding credit falls below the thresholds―if strong policies are in place and the external position is sound.